dwhiffing/fury/content/nato/de/army/body.md

 territorials would happen within 3-4 days.

-After unification the *Heer* merged with the *Nationale Volksarmee* of the former East Germany, forming a IV Corps headquartered in Potsdam, starting in 1990.
+After unification the *Heer* merged with the *Nationale Volksarmee* of the former East Germany, forming the IV Corps headquartered in Potsdam, starting in 1990.
 Between 1990 and 1994 this fourth Corps was reduced in size until it was replaced in the Berlin/Potsdam area by III Corps.
 Very little former East German equipment was held, most of it was sold to finance unification.
 Since the bulk of both armies were conscripts, reduction of the total strength was simply a management issue.
-Historically however, over this time the structure and size of the *Heer* changed significantly between 1993 and 1996 – these changes did not happen.
+Historically, the structure and size of the *Heer* changed significantly between 1993 and 1996 – however these changes did not happen.

 [**Leopard
 II**](http://www.tanks-encyclopedia.com/coldwar/West_Germany/Leopard-2.php)